Student Health Services

 The Director of Educational Support Services will communicate results with the student’s permission to a provider in Student Health.
 To protect student’s privacy, a release of information will be obtained by either department before sharing of information occurs

-It is important to note that the documentation provided by the Director of Educational Support Services, psychologists in Counseling & Educational Support Services, or a provider in the Student Health Center will not be sufficient for student to receive accommodations through the KUMC Equal Opportunity Office or a similar office an another academic institution.
+It is important to note that the documentation provided by the Director of Educational Support Services, psychologists in Counseling & Educational Support Services, or a provider in the Student Health Center will not be sufficient for student to receive accommodations through the KU Medical Center Academic Accommodations Office for students.
 If a student desires accommodations, a list of providers in the community will be furnished upon request.
 The student is financially responsible for any costs that occur when consulting an outside provider.